 ‘So why have you changed your mind?’

 ‘They were all brought up together in the Cathar household at Old Sarum and I have always thought that they should be able to offer a suitable environment in which Ximene can be happy.
 Unfortunately, my current view is that because of Joan’s obsession with becoming the next Queen of England and the fact that both the Earl and the Prince are hopelessly in love with her, Ximene would always be the outsider.’

-‘So a marriage to the Prince would be a mistake?’
+‘So marriage to the Prince would be a mistake?’

 ‘In the Prince’s favour, it must still be said that he would give Ximene protection from persecution.
 The delay caused by Ximene’s escape will enable Ximene to negotiate better marriage terms, but the portents are not good.
 At the festival, I’d planned, or rather hoped, to make Joan renew her relationship with the Earl of Salisbury and hopefully give up her plans to be Queen.
-Despite its success, I don’t think I succeeded.
+Despite the success of the festival, I don’t think I succeeded in my own objective.
 I believe we must look for alternatives.’